BrightID/BrightID/README.md

 # Brightside <img width="330px" src="images/brightside.svg"/>
 <sup>[💬 Join the conversation at decstack](http://tinyurl.com/decstack-projects-invite) channel: brightside</sup>

-We're building a social platform that captures the value of face-to-face interactions.
+We're building a social platform around real-world interactions that establishes the uniqueness of its users.

-By capturing this value, we can support a variety of applications such as universal basic income, voting, group decision-making and reputation systems.
-We're providing a social network around these interactions.
+Uniqueness of users is important to applications such as universal basic income, voting, group decision-making and reputation systems.
+We're building a social platform to support these.

 Our current focus is to build a [mobile app](https://github.com/Brightside-Social/brightside/wiki/Brightside-Mobile).

-## Users are Unique
+## Establishing the uniqueness of users

-Brightside helps applications know their users are unique.
-We offer [Brightside Unique](https://github.com/Brightside-Social/brightside-unique) as a solution.
+[Brightside Unique](https://github.com/Brightside-Social/brightside-unique) analyzes the social graph to protect against duplicate accounts (sybils).

 ## Decentralized

 We're decentralized.
-There's no organization to capture your information and sell it to advertisers.
-There are no central servers storing your information.
-Your personal information stays with you and with your contacts with whom you choose to share.
+There's no organization to capture personal information and sell it to advertisers.
+Data (including photos and names) stay with the person who created them and the contacts with whom they choose to share.
+There's no central server holding this information.

 Anyone can [run a node in our system](https://github.com/Brightside-Social/brightside-node) to host the social graph.